caseyschrader/Pathfinder/README.md

 When prompted:
 1. Enter your starting location as two intersecting streets separated by a comma (e.g., "State Street, 800 South")
 2. Enter your destination location in the same format
-3. The application will calculate the shortest path and open it in your default web browser
+3. The application will calculate the shortest path and save the map as an HTML file named `slc_path.html`

 ### Example